brtindia/Software-Engineer-UI-Assessment/README.md

 ## List of Challenges

-We have two kinds of challenges for Laravel:
+We have one challenge for UI:

 1. Shopping cart
-2. Laravel Plugin

-You need to complete any one.
-If you wish to complete two, we won't mind. 😉

 ### Challenge-1: Shopping Cart
 #### The Task